The National Collegiate Chinese Honor Society

 The National Collegiate Chinese Honor Society, sponsored by the Chinese Language Teachers Association, USA (CLTA), is founded to recognize the outstanding academic achievement of college students in learning Chinese as a second language, to encourage them to continue to study Chinese after they graduate from college, and to promote the study of Chinese language, literature, and culture in the United States.

 II.
-Eligibility
+Criteria

 To be inducted into the National Collegiate Chinese Honor Society and receive its certificate, students must meet the following qualifications.

-Qualifications for two-year college students:
+Criteria for two-year college students:

-• Must have a cumulative GPA of 3.5 on a 4-point scale in Chinese language courses and have an overall cumulative GPA of 3.0 on a 4-point scale for all college level courses taken.
+- Must have a cumulative GPA of 3.5 on a 4-point scale in Chinese language courses and have an overall cumulative GPA of 3.0 on a 4-point scale for all college level courses taken.

-• Must preserve an excellent record of behavior in and out of school.
+- Must preserve an excellent record of behavior in and out of school.

-Qualifications for four-year college students:
+Criteria for four-year college students:

-• Must have a cumulative GPA of 3.5 on a 4-point scale in Chinese language courses and have an overall cumulative GPA of 3.0 on a 4-point scale for all college level courses taken.
+- Must have a cumulative GPA of 3.5 on a 4-point scale in Chinese language courses and have an overall cumulative GPA of 3.0 on a 4-point scale for all college level courses taken.

-• Must preserve an excellent record of behavior in and out of school.
+- Must preserve an excellent record of behavior in and out of school.

 III.
 Membership Application

 Students who have met the qualifications specified in Section II must be invited to apply by the faculty member in charge.
 The faculty member in charge need to get the needed information from each of the candidates if the invitation is accepted and fill in the required information for each candidate online.
-The deadline for submitting the application form to the CLTA Honor Society Committee is March 1 each year.
+The deadline for submitting the application form to the CLTA Honor Society Committee is early March each year.
 The completed application should be submitted electronically as indicated in the application form.
-The faculty member in charge should also collect $20 USD per candidate to cover processing and evaluation of the application and production of the certificate.
+The faculty member in charge should also collect $30 USD per candidate to cover processing and evaluation of the application and production of the certificate.
 The faculty member should make an online payment after submitting the application form on the CLTA website.

 Upon receiving the applicant information and the payment, the National Collegiate Chinese Honor Society will verify and approve the application.
 Certificates for accepted students will be sent to the faculty member in charge, and the name of each accepted student will be listed on the webpage for the National Collegiate Chinese Honor Society on the CLTA website.
 (Please allow up to four weeks for delivery of the certificates.)